xpatrickthomas/abk_earth_day/index.md

 **• Bildhauerbau** <br>
 **• Raum 35A – Steinwerkstatt** <br>
 **• 10:00–20:00** <br>
-A multi-channel sound installation, based on field recordings, that explores the impact of human intervention on our environment.
+A multi-channel sound installation, based on field recordings, that explores the impact of human intervention on our environment. <br>

 **●8.
 TBC**, TBC <br>
 By **TBC** <br>